 Use a URL signature, or provide temporary access credentials, to grant third party authorization to download objects in a private bucket.
 These methods are recommended as they prevent directly giving the AccessKey to users requesting download permissions, which can weaken account security.

 A developer can add a signature into the URL and forward this URL to a third party to authorize access.
 The third-party user can then access this URL using an HTTP GET request to download the object.

 The signature in the URL must include the following three parameters:

 - OSSAccessKeyId, which is the developer’s AccessKeyId.

-- Expires, which is the developer’s desired URL expiration time.
+- Expires, which is the developer’s expected URL expiration time.

 - Signature, which is the developer’s signature string.
-For details, refer to API Documentation - signature section.
+For more information, see API Documentation - signature section.

 Note This link must undergo URL encoding.

 Security Token Service (STS) can be used to provide temporary credentials to third-party users.
 By adding a signature in the request header, users can then access the object.
 This authorization method is applicable to mobile scenario downloads.
-For more information on the implementation of temporary access credentials, refer to STS Java SDK.
+For more information on the implementation of temporary access credentials, see STS Java SDK.